Shreyas1308/Old-micro-ML-projects/README.md

 3. `ML with Decision Trees and Random Forests`: Using Decision Trees and Random Forests to predict whether a lender will pay their loan back.
 Uses publically available data from LendingClub.com

 4. `Movie Recommendations using Recommender Systems`: A micro project to build a recommendation system that makes movie recommendations based on user review similarities.

+#  `NOTE:` You have to put teh path of the location where you have stored the data(or download it) at the begining of every data preparation set.
+Do it after downloading it and using it on the jupyter notebook.